Measuring Student Behavioral Engagement using Histogram of Actions: Experiments

-To evaluate the behavioral engagement classifier, the three lectures are split into two lectures for training and one lecture for testing.
-The number of samples for engaged class is 609 compared to 145 disengaged samples.
-Table.~\ref{table:Evaluation_metric} shows the recall, precision and f1-score of the engagement classifier.
-We notice that the f1-score for engaged is 82\% compared to 46\% for disengaged.
-The reason of the inferior f1-score of disengaged is the high imbalance in the dataset.
-However, the proposed framework obtains a moderate weighted f1-score.
-Another reason is that, as shown in Fig.~\ref{fig:dictionary} both the behavioural and emotional (e.g., Staring with a facial affect, smiling and laughing) cues are used to annotate the student engagement, however in this work we use the behavioral cues only to obtain these results.
-Thus, taking the emotional cues into account will improve the performance of measuring the student engagement.
-A comparison between the ground truth of the average students' engagement and the average of predicted student engagement levels, for the test lecture, is shown in Fig. \ref{fig:mean_comparison}.
+A comparison between the ground truth of the average students' engagement and the average of predicted student engagement levels for the test lecture is shown in Fig.~\ref{fig:mean_comparison}.
 There is a correlation between the prediction and the ground truth, which confirms that although the model does not include emotional cues, it can still capture the average engagement of the class.